infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 ## Hodges and Tizard Study
-A paper on the impact of institutionalisation on IQ, covers this important study that shows that  institutionalized children were not destined for developmental compromise.
+A paper on the impact of institutionalisation on IQ covers this important study that shows that  institutionalized children were not destined for developmental compromise.
 They studied children who had spent the first 2 years of their lives in high-quality institutions in the United Kingdom (Tizard, 1977).
 - In these institutions the child to caregiver ratios were 3:1 and the were taken on outings, and were fed well.
 - The major way in which orphanage children’s lives differed from the lives of home-reared children was that caregivers were discouraged from forming intimate relationships with them (Tizard & Tizard, 1971).
 - Tizard and Joseph (1970) first assessed children in the institution when they were 2 years old and compared them to a sample of home-reared children from a working class background.